BIATeam/BIADocs/docs/30-DeveloperGuide/40-Back/70-CreateACRUD.md

 ```

 A entity with relationships to other entity has a DTO where all relationship as converted to an OptionDto (*'PlaneType'* on your example).
-For OptionDto concept you can consult the specific page [OptionDto](80-OptionDTO.md) (comming soon).
+For OptionDto concept you can consult the specific page [OptionDto](80-OptionDTO.md).

 <u>Dto entity class can have specific annotation</u>.<br>
 For the class, use __'BiaDtoClass'__, to specify:
 * 'AncestorTeam' (Specify the ancestor team, essentially used to filter views by team)

 For each attribute, use __'BIADtoField'__ annotation to specify:
-* 'Type' as explicit type (for example: datetime, date only or time only).
+* 'Type' as explicit type: datetime, date (only) or time (only).
 * 'Required' if attribute is mandatory or no (*false* by default if attribute is missing).
 * 'IsParent' to define parent relationship.
-* 'ItemType' to define target 'Type' for 1-n or n-n relationship.
+* 'ItemType' to define target 'Type' for 1-n or n-n relationship (The "type" replaced by "OptionDto" on dto file).

 ### 1.5 Mapper file
 The Mapper contain two methods in order to convert entity to Dto and vice versa.<br>